Saturday March 14th, 2020

 Billy started out his career as a cook at a local Japanese restaurant and moved up to sushi chef.
 He worked in Japanese restaurants in other cities, but in 2013 he joined Chef Edward Lam at Yujiro Japanese Restaurant and really began advancing his skills and creativity.

 His inspiration not only comes from his knowledge of Japanese cuisine, but also from his Vietnamese roots.
 He likes combining the two and putting a twist to his dishes.
-With the opening of GaiJin Izakaya and a new project at the True North Square food hall, Chef Billy keeps himself very busy – but this only drives him to continue to advance and bring out his creativity.
+With the opening of GaiJin Izakaya and Saburo, their newest project in the Hargrave St. Market in True North Square, Chef Billy keeps himself very busy – but this only drives him to continue to advance and bring out his creativity.

 - Aqua Vitae Filia